TonyWu1201/LuaSTG-Architecture-Design/draft/en/Unified Destruction Callback Mechanism.md

 We will provide several built-in `reason` parameter values and allow users to define custom `reason` parameters for other needs.Here, we assume the built-in `reason` parameter values are as follows:

-- `"kill"`: Corresponds to the processing logic when using the `lstg.Kill` function
+- `"luastg:calling_the_kill_function"`: Corresponds to the processing logic when using the `lstg.Kill` function
-- `"del"`: Corresponds to the processing logic when using the `lstg.Del` function
+- `"luastg:calling_the_del_function"`: Corresponds to the processing logic when using the `lstg.Del` function
-- `"out-bound"`: Corresponds to the processing logic for object off-screen cleanup
+- `"luastg:leave_world_border"`: Corresponds to the processing logic for object off-screen cleanup
 - As for the `RawKill` and `RawDel` functions, they will be custom-provided in the script layer.

 ### Key Changes